Measuring our outcomes

 We treat all responses confidentially by default.
 Aggregated, anonymized results can help our team and funders to understand Hi-Med's impacts and to continue to improve.

-Yes.
+• Yes.
 Here’s what we do at the moment:

-We include an “Other” option whenever we ask our question about impacts that our community members attribute to Hi-Med.
+• We include an “Other” option whenever we ask our question about impacts that our community members attribute to Hi-Med.
 We hope this allows participants an opportunity to express negative feedback if they haven’t already.

-We defer to participants regarding whether they think Hi-Med contributed to the changes that they report.
+• We defer to participants regarding whether they think Hi-Med contributed to the changes that they report.
 For those who opt-in, we get a detailed case study and try to get more information on the factors that contributed to their changes, including but not limited to Hi-Med.
 This process is inherently subjective, but those who opt-in to provide case studies are helping us immensely, because they allow current and future funders/donors to understand how we had an impact in specific individuals’ lives.
 This is especially important for people who’ve gone on to do high-impact things.

-Since 2025, we’ve been using a two-tiered approach to tracking outcomes:
+• Since 2025, we’ve been using a two-tiered approach to tracking outcomes:

-Our main way of collecting outcomes data is with a very short email with a single, simple checkbox question - it doesn’t require people to click on any links, or even interact with a within-email form.
+• This method minimizes friction for our respondents.
+It doesn’t require respondents to click on any links, or even interact with a within-email form.
 To respond, participants just check what option applies to them and then hit “reply”.
-This is our main method because it introduces minimal friction for our respondents.

-We also offer the chance for people to complete a survey, so that we can learn more about the impacts we’re having (among those who are willing to share).
+2. We also offer the chance for people to complete a survey, so that we can learn more about the impacts we’re having (among those who are willing to share).
 There are two options: a shorter survey and a longer one.

-For every response we get to the shorter survey, someone on our Monitoring & Evaluation team pays for an antimalarial bednet via the Against Malaria Foundation.
+• For every response we get to the shorter survey, someone on our Monitoring & Evaluation team pays for an antimalarial bednet via the Against Malaria Foundation.
 For the longer survey, the same person pays for five antimalarial bednets for each response.

-These donations are made out-of-pocket, not out of the Hi-Med budget.
+• These donations are made out-of-pocket, not out of the Hi-Med budget.

-Since 2025, we’ve administered a team satisfaction survey every ~6 months.
+• Since 2025, we’ve administered a team satisfaction survey every ~6 months.
 The results are only reported in our internal dashboard due to the small size of our team (and the potential for re-identification of survey responders).

 We also ask our team members if they think Hi-Med has helped with any positive career-related or donation-related changes for them.
 In our impact multiplier estimates, we categorize these changes differently because we recognize that there’s much more potential for social desirability bias to negatively influence our ability to ascertain our level of impact in those cases.

-Please get in touch with us!
+• Please get in touch with us!

 We welcome engagement of all kinds, including critical engagement about what we’re doing.
 You can email us or use our anonymous feedback form.